-Here here the second most popular question asked by new balloon entertainers.
+Here the second most popular question asked by new balloon entertainers.

 Question: Which balloons are better Betallatex or Qualatex?

 Answer: There are two major balloon manufacturers, Pioneer Balloon Company and Betalic LLC.
 Both manufacturers produce mylar and latex balloons.
-For the purpose of this article, I will be talking about latex balloons.
+For this article, I will be talking about latex balloons.

-Each manufacturer makes a series of balloon sizes and their numbering denotes size and length, i.e. 260 balloon is the standard twisting balloon.
+Each manufacturer makes a series of balloon sizes, and their numbering denotes size and length, i.e., 260 balloons are the standard twisting balloon.
 It is 2-inches in diameter and 60-inches long.
-The balloon industry shorthand denotes the manufacturer by placing a B or Q after the number.
+The balloon industry shorthand means the manufacturer by placing a B or Q after the number.
 B is Betallatex, while Q represents Qualatex.

-Betalic LLC produces a line of balloons called Betallatex® which comes in various sizes; 160, 260, 360, 660 Latex balloons.
-They have 44 colors to choose from and most, if not all, the colors are in the entire product line.
+Betalic LLC produces a line of balloons called Betallatex®, which comes in various sizes; 160, 260, 360, 660 Latex balloons.
+They have 75 colors to choose from, and most, if not all, the colors are in the entire product line.

-I have used the Q balloons for 20-years and when I was first introduced to them, I found them wonderful, bright, and had a great feel.
-I would describe this experience like a child having ice cream for the very first time.
+I have used the Q balloons for 20-years, and when I was first introduced to them, I found them fantastic, bright, and had a great feel.
+I would describe this experience as a child having ice cream for the very first time.

-Q has been working hard over the past twenty year to produce new colors, sizes, and now shapes.
+Q has been working hard over the past thirty years to produce new colors, sizes, and new shapes.
 Yet, I have seen the quality slip with the increase in production.
-To the nonprofessionals this is not big deal, a case of balloons that slip past quality control really does not affect anybody, except for an entertainer.
+To the nonprofessionals, this is no big deal, a case of balloons that slip past quality control does not affect anybody, except for an entertainer.
 A defective bag reflects directly on their skills, entertainment level, and reputation.

 When Betalic first introduced their 260 balloons to the industry, I was not a fan.
-For me it was cholocate ice cream; nice, but not my favorite flavor.
+For me, it was chocolate ice cream, nice, but not my favorite flavor.